joachimvh/SPARQLAlgebra.js/README.md

 Some differences from Jena (again, non-exhaustive): no prefixes are used (all uris get expanded) and the project operation always gets used (even in the case of `SELECT *`).

+## A note on tests
+Every test consists of a sparql file and a corresponding json file containg the algebra result.
+Tests ending with `(quads)` in their name are tested/generated with `quads: true` in the options.